 “Babies are sometimes particular about what kind of bottle they’ll take, so you need to know in advance what they’ll use,” she says.

 Weaning an older child is sometimes slightly more (or a lot more!) challenging, Forsgren says.
-The most common strategy is to drop one feeding each week, starting with your son’s or daughter’s least favorite one.
+The most common strategy is to drop one feeding each week, starting with your child’s least favorite one.
 This gives your breasts time to adjust production in response to the lowering demand.

 With an older child, you can use distractions (playing outside or reading a favorite book, for example) to delay or end a feeding session.